rgreenste/varAnnoPrototype/README.md

 Next extract the rowData from the the ExpandedVCF object using the `extract_rowData()` function. rowData contains the genomic coordinates of the variants along with the Reference (REF) and Alternate (ALT) alleles.
-A column contain the variant name in the ExAC notation style (chromosome-position-REF-ALT) is created from the information in
+A column containing the variant name in the ExAC notation style (chromosome-position-REF-ALT) is created from the information in
 rowData: